 “One of the most rewarding elements of being an agent is successfully adapting to the various personalities one encounters during each and every deal.”

 Just like any business, real estate has its challenges.
 Is it hard to be in real estate?
 Sometimes, yes.
 Yet every challenge is something new to overcome.
-The challenges are what makes becoming a successful real estate professional so rewarding.
+The challenges are what make becoming a successful real estate professional so rewarding.